aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

 The **cdk init** command creates the following:

-* *bin* contains the following files:
+* *bin* contains the following files.
+The command creates *hello-cdk.ts* from a template, and the other two files as it runs the TypeScript compiler:

-   * *hello-cdk.d.ts* is TypeScript source for the entry point to your app
+   * *hello-cdk.d.ts*
-   * *hello-cdk.js* is the compiled JavaScript for the entry point to your app
+   * *hello-cdk.js*
    * *hello-cdk.ts* is TypeScript source for the entry point to your app (the file we'll update later)